livecomsjournal/livecomsjournal.github.io/index.md

 ---
-layout: default
+layout: single
+sidebar:
+  nav: "index.md"
+title: The Process of Submitting an Article to LiveCoMS
 ---
-# The Process of Submitting an Article to LiveCoMS

 This article describes how [LiveCoMS](http://www.livecomsjournal.org) article preparation and submission work, as well as giving details of the review process, revisions, authorship, and other aspects.

 ## Introduction